-Summary of the Main Characters Life
+Summary of the Main Character's Life

 Jane Eyre‘s transition into becoming a governess is one full of challenges as well as good results.
-To start with Jane went through a tough childhood having been an orphan and had to take in the cruelty of her aunt after her uncle dies.
+To start with, Jane went through a tough childhood having been an orphan and had to take in the cruelty of her aunt after her uncle dies.
 The school she was taken to was no different as it had its full share of challenges being a charity school and the pupils were depending on charity for survival.
-Despite conforming to the situation and learning to live the tough school life, and getting a sound education, Jane's adolescence life was a time of character inquisition.
-She was lucky to have finished schooling and immediately after landing a job as a pupil teacher and this had a great impact into modeling her character as she developed an artistic talent.
+Despite conforming to the situation and learning to live the tough school life, and getting a sound education, Jane's adolescent life was a time of character inquisition.
+She was lucky to have finished schooling and immediately after landing a job as a pupil-teacher and this had a great impact on modeling her character as she developed an artistic talent.
 It is after discovering her identity that Jane lands a job as a governess in Thornfield ward.
 It is in this young adult stage where she gets to fall in love for the first time with Mr. Rochester.

 How Did the Client Conform to Each Theoretical Model

 In regard to Erikson's 8 theoretical stages of development Jane's childhood stage which quantifies to the first 3 stages of development that is; infancy, toddler and preschooler stages were full of mistrust and insecurity having been left in the hands of an uncaring, cruel aunt who mistreated her to the point of sending her to another ill-treating school life.
 Her childhood life led her to develop worthlessness and insecurity later on in life as shown when she falls in love with Mr. Rochester but refutes the fact that he would fall in love with her since there were other beautiful she felt she was not as beautiful as the other women around.
 This feeling of unworthiness is because of the tough childhood she went through.